HergenEngelhardt/Quizly/README.md

 docker-compose logs -f web
 ```

-### Performance Optimization
+### Performance Tips (making it faster)

-- Use database indexing for frequently queried fields
+- Use database indexing for stuff you search a lot
-- Implement caching for expensive operations
+- Cache expensive operations
 - Optimize AI model calls by batching requests
 - Use pagination for large result sets
 - Consider using background tasks for video processing

-## Contributing
+## Contributing (if you want to help)

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch (`git checkout -b feature/awesome-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+3. Commit your changes (`git commit -m 'Add awesome feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. Push to the branch (`git push origin feature/awesome-feature`)
 5. Open a Pull Request

-## Support
+## Support (when you need help)

 For issues and questions:
-- Check the documentation above
+- Check this documentation first
-- Review existing issues in the repository
+- Look at existing issues in the repository
 - Create a new issue with detailed description
-- Contact the development team
+- Contact me if needed

-## Acknowledgments
+## Thank you!

 - OpenAI for Whisper speech recognition
 - Google for Generative AI services
 - Django and Django REST Framework communities
 - yt-dlp for YouTube video processing
+- Django and Django REST Framework communities
+- OpenAI for Whisper
+- Google for their AI services
+- yt-dlp developers
 - All contributors and testers

+Thanks for checking out my project! 🚀